Secret Service director resigns in wake of Trump assassination attempt

 House leaders call for investigative task force

-In addition to a variety of ongoing investigations, top congressional leaders announced a bipartisan investigative task force comprised of seven Republican and six Democrats.
+In addition to a variety of ongoing investigations, top congressional leaders announced there will be a bipartisan investigative task force comprised of seven Republicans and six Democrats.

-That panel will make recommendations for changes to government agencies and possible legislation needed to implement those changes.
+That panel will make recommendations for changes to governmental agencies and possible legislation needed to implement those changes.
 The House will vote on a resolution to establish the force this week.

 “The security failures that allowed an assassination attempt on Donald Trump’s life are shocking,” House Speaker Mike Johnson and Minority Leader Hakeem Jeffries said in a statement Tuesday morning.